Halil Mete Soner: Career

 In 1985, Soner was research associate at the Institute for Mathematics and Applied Sciences in Minneapolis, MN and, assistant professor and then professor between 1986-1998 in the Department of Mathematical Sciences at the Carnegie Mellon University in Pittsburgh, PA.
 During 1997-1998 he was Research Associate at the Feza Gursey Institute for Basic Sciences in Istanbul and visiting professor of Mathematics at the Boğaziçi University, Istanbul and the University of Paris, Paris, France.
 From 1998 for two years, Soner was “Paul M. Whythes `55” Professor of Finance and Engineering in the Department of Operations Research and Financial Engineering at Princeton University.
 Then, he moved to Koç University where he served as the Dean of the College of Administrative Sciences and Economics until September 2007.
 From 2007 until 2009 he was the Isik Inselbag Professor of Finance in Sabancı University.
 From 2009 to 2019 he was a Professor of Financial Mathematics at ETH Zürich.
-Currently he is at Princeton.
+Currently he is the chair of the department of Operations Research and Financial Engineering at Princeton.
+The meeting METE held in ETH Zurich in 2018 provides an account of his contributions.

-Soner co-authored a book, with Wendell Fleming, on viscosity solutions and stochastic control; Controlled Markov Processes and Viscosity Solutions (Springer-Verlag) in 1993, which was listed among the most-cited researcher in mathematics by Thomson Science in 2004.
-He authored or co-authored papers on nonlinear partial differential equations, viscosity solutions, stochastic optimal control and mathematical finance.
+Soner co-authored a book, with Wendell Fleming, on viscosity solutions and stochastic control; Controlled Markov Processes and Viscosity Solutions (Springer-Verlag) in 1993, (second edition 2006).
+He authored or co-authored papers on nonlinear partial differential equations, viscosity solutions, stochastic optimal control, mathematical finance, martingale optimal transport and mean field games and control.